+For most people, home is a place of safety and retreat.
+It’s where to find comfort in friends, family, and the routines of daily life.
 Patients often tell us they fear losing their independence.
 This loss of control is an important reason why many people prefer to be at home in their final days, surrounded by family and friends.

-Hospice care at home can be challenging, but you don't have to shoulder the responsibilities alone.
+When it comes to preparing for at-home hospice, it helps to have a plan.
 The first step is talking with a hospice care provider to match your expectations with their services.
-Make a list and don’t be afraid to ask questions.
+Make a list, and don’t be afraid to ask questions, such as:

-- What services can we expect from nurses, aides, social workers, chaplains and volunteers?
+- What services can we expect from nurses, aides, social workers, chaplains, and volunteers?

 - How often will they visit?

-- Are staff available after hours, on weekends or during emergencies?
+- Are staff available after hours, on weekends, or during emergencies?